PeanutBase/BIND_annotation/README.md

   * TopHat2
 * If using both Paired-end and Single end reads: merge PE and SE BAM files and sort combined BAM files
 * If combined BAM file is larger than 100 GB it is recommened to split the BAM file by chromsome
-  * A large BAM file could take weeks to finish
+  * A large BAM file could take weeks to finish.
+See [challenges](https://github.com/PeanutBase/BIND_annotation/tree/main/challenges#readme).

 [Step 5: Use BAM file for input for multiple genome guided transcriptome assembliers, get GFF3/GTF files as output](https://github.com/PeanutBase/BIND_annotation/tree/main/scripts/generate_GFF)
 * Examples of genome guided transcriptome assembly programs